Joe Leone is an American Screenwriter. His awards/recognition are as follows -

 *250(+) film festival/screenplay competition selections from more than a dozen countries

 *Six years' experience with Paramount Pictures Motion Picture Marketing Administration

 *Story Analyst for Prelude Pictures and Kamin & Howell Entertainment

-Screenwriter of DIRE CONSEQUENCES (SHORT SCREENPLAY) - selected in (27) Film Festival/Screenplay Competitions in multiple Countries over the past 12 months.
-(3) Award Wins, (7) Finalist, (7) Semi-Finalist, and (4) Quarterfinalist finishes to date.
+Screenwriter of DIRE CONSEQUENCES (SHORT SCREENPLAY) - selected in (53) Film Festival/Screenplay Competitions in multiple Countries.
+(8) Award Wins, (1) Honorable Mention, (12) Finalist, (13) Semi-Finalist, (7) Quarterfinalist, and (12) Official Sections to date.

 Siren By The Sea (Jury Scorecard) - 04/15/20 - This was extremely well written and I would love to see it as a short.
 Considering that I am both former Military and a call-center employee, I am able to completely relate to this entire story line...even the frustration of Steve.
 I was actually able to interpose my work place, employees and Management into every facet of this story.
 Very well done!